mcruz90/842-irsystem/README.md

 ABOUT
 ==========

 This IR system was created for a university course on Information Retrieval; it is coded in Python and runs in the command line.
+A .tar file containing 3204 documents was included to test the system, but left out of this repo in respect of copyright terms with the course instructor.

 An inverted index is initially used to create the postings and dictionary files, followed by running the IR system via the user interface (ui.py).
 An evaluation (eval.py) of the system is also included.

 The IR system uses a tf-idf weighting scheme with the log of base 10 with the following formulas: